Chapter Success Stories – Lisa Yuan!

 What are you up to now?

 The desire to help people with hearing loss and other disabilities is one reason I went back to school in 2013 and got my M.S. degree in Assistive Technology and Human Services.
 After graduating, I learned about a program called the Presidential Management Fellows (PMF) program, open to anyone who obtained a graduate degree in the prior 2 years.
 The acceptance rate is about 6%, so I had no expectations, but miraculously, I became a finalist.
 This meant I was able to apply for PMF positions, most of which were in Washington D.C.
-I applied for a position at the National Institutes of Health (NIH).
-Also, as a cochlear implant recipient, I owe so much to biomedical research, so to be able to work at the largest biomedical institute in the country felt like a dream to me.
-That dream became reality, when somehow, I was hired!
-I work in the communications office at one of the institutes at NIH, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), where I handle media requests and writing press-related items, such as news releases and social media messages.
+I ended up getting a great job and moving across the country, something I never dreamt that I would be doing at this stage of my life.
 As much as I miss Los Angeles, I am grateful every day for this opportunity.
 If anything, I hope I can inspire others to not let your age or hearing loss stop you from going after your dreams, no matter how far-fetched they may seem.